eduardorezaghi/indicators-api/README.md

-# KPI - OPI indicators API
+# Indicators API

-This is an API project for Stone's backend developer challenge.
-It's **nearly** a full-featured API, with the following features:
+This API has the following features:
 - Create an atendimento record.
 - List all atendimento records.
 - Update an atendimento record.